sampsyo/cs6120/content/blog/2019-10-23-posh/index.md

 # POSH Phases

 The POSH compiler optimization is broken into three phases;
   1) _Task Selection_: Chose speculative tasks based on program structure.
- 2) _Spawn Hoisting_: Insert task initiation as early as possible via spawn instructions.
+  2) _Spawn Hoisting_: Place task initiation (spawn instructions) as early as possible.
   3) _Task Refinement_: Use dynamic profiling to remove tasks that are unlikely to be beneficial.

+The first step is chopping up the program into tasks that will benefit from being run concurrently.
+Doing this optimally is NP-hard as you might expect, so POSH has to resort to heuristics.
+The heuristic it uses is to leverage the existing high level program structure: each subroutine call and loop iteration is a candidate task.
+The assumption is that subroutine code is generally independent of the rest of the code and from other subroutines, and so are the iterations of a loop
+(if it has any hope of benefitting from parallelism).
+This phase identifies the beginning point of each task (the end point is implicitly determined by the start of the next task), and POSH inserts spawn and commit instructions accordingly.

+In the spawn hoisting phase, POSH tries to move spawn instructions as early as possible without violating dependencies or changing program behavior.
+Spawning tasks early increases opportunities for parallel execution and prefetching, but there are limits to how far we can move them.
+For example, it is not sensible to spawn a thread before the assignment of its input variables, or move the spawn instruction outside a conditional statement since that could result in unnecessary code execution.

+The final phase uses profiling and simple syntactic criteria, such as task size and number of inputs, to remove tasks that do not improve performance.
+Instead, these pieces of the program are executed straight line.

 # Posh Profiler & Heuristics

 How to remove tasks that are likely to not help and just create overhead

+TODO: Drew: is this covered by the previous section?

 # Evaluation